Pikafrenzy/interface-exercise/README.md

 String[] words = s.split("[^\\w']+")
 ```

-Notice that the `split()` method will give you an array of `String`s, and you will need to go through that array, creating `Word`s and adding them to the `ArrayList<Word>`.
+Notice that the `split()` method will give you an array of `String` objects, and you will need to go through that array, creating `Word` objects and adding them to the `ArrayList<Word>`.

 ### The TestSequence Class

-Create a test class with a `main` method that shows how a `Sentence` object can be instantiated with a sentence of your choosing, how each of the methods of the `Sentence` class can be called in a meaningful way, and how each of the methods of the `Word` class can be called on at least one of the `Word`s encapsulated within the `Sentence` object's `ArrayList<Word>` instance field that you created.
+Create a test class with a `main` method that shows how a `Sentence` object can be instantiated with a sentence of your choosing, how each of the methods of the `Sentence` class can be called in a meaningful way, and how each of the methods of the `Word` class can be called on at least one of the `Word` objects encapsulated within the `Sentence` object's `ArrayList<Word>` instance field that you created.

 ### Folder structure